johnnovak/gridmonger-site/source/themes.rst

   click-dragging, and :kbd:`Shift+Alt` for super-fine adjustments.
 - Right-click before releasing the left mouse button to cancel any value slider adjustment.
-- Hover over a colour widget and press :kbd:`Ctrl+C` to copy the colour, then press :kbd:`Ctrl+V` over another to paste it.
+- To copy a colour, hover over the source colour widget, press :kbd:`Ctrl+C`, then hover over the desination and press :kbd:`Ctrl+V`.
-- To use a background image, copy the image to the ``User Themes/Images`` folder, enter the filename (without the path) in the **Window / Background Image** text field, then press the **Reload** button under it.
+- To use a background image, first copy the image to the ``User Themes/Images`` folder, then enter the filename (without the path part) in the **Window / Background Image** text field, and press the **Reload** button.
 - To display the splash image for theming purposes, tick the **Show Splash** checkbox under **User Interface / Splash Image**, then untick it when you're done.